giojacuzzi/few-shot-transfer-learning-bioacoustics/README.md

 Download the latest release via [the GitHub repository](https://github.com/giojacuzzi/few-shot-transfer-learning-bioacoustics/releases), then launch the `Model Ensemble Interface` executable.

-With the application window open, configure an analysis and/or segment process by draging and drop files or directories and adjusting the interface parameters.
-A configuration can be saved as a `.json` "session" file (`File > Save session...`), and opened for repeated (`File > Open session...`).
+With the application window open, configure an analysis and/or segment process by drag-and-dropping files or directories and adjusting the interface parameters.
+A configuration can be saved as a `.json` *session* file (`File > Save session`), and opened for repeated use (`File > Open session`).
 Click the `Launch process` button to begin your analysis, and monitor progress via the console log.

-# Model evaluation and development
+# Model development and evaluation

 ### Recommendations
 - Visual Studio Code with Microsoft extensions [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), [Python Debugger](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy), and [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)